fixme-lausanne/mpd-wsgi/README.md

     $ grunt test

-The default behavior of grunt is to run `jshint`, all tests and build everything.
+The default behavior of grunt is to run `jshint`, all tests and to build everything.

 ## Dev notes
 ### Stylesheet